tolossamuel/Codology/README.md

 # Codology

-# Student Portal Management System
+# Qelem AI

-Welcome to the Student Portal Management System, a cutting-edge solution designed to revolutionize educational administration through the integration of advanced AI technologies.
+Welcome to the Qelem AI, a cutting-edge solution designed to revolutionize educational administration through the integration of advanced AI technologies.
 This project aims to streamline student management, enhance communication, and provide personalized educational support.

 ## Table of Contents